SalvoBisconti/SalvoBisconti/README.md

  </div>

 ## 💫 About Me:
-Hi, i'm Salvo, I’m a jr front-end developer specialized in React and in the Next framework .
+Hi, i'm Salvo, I’m a jr full-stack developer specialized in React and Java Spring Boot .
 I’ve always been passionate about technology since i was child.
 Why do I like to program?
 I think creating something from scratch is one of the greatest satisfactions that life can give you.
 Michelangelo had his brush, I have my computer 😁